 Lack of sleep

 Setting your alarm to hit the gym for the wee hours of the morning may seem like a necessary step for dropping the extra weight, however, a lack of sleep can have major repercussions on the hormones that affect your hunger levels and metabolism.
 Research shows that inadequate sleep, which is less than eight hours of sleep per night, can significantly increase ghrelin, the hormone that controls your hunger.
 High levels of ghrelin can spike your appetite throughout the day and increase the likelihood of you reaching for a snack at 3 pm.
-One study found that people who had less than 8 hours of sleep a night were consuming 300 extra calories per day when compared to those who were well-rested.
+One study found that people who had less than 8 hours of sleep a night were consuming 300 extra calories per day compared to those who were well-rested.
 Along with increased hunger, a lack of sleep can wreak havoc on your metabolism, compromising the break down of your food.
 If you want to take back control of your appetite and metabolism, start optimising your sleep and aim for eight hours of deep, restorative sleep each night.

 Although we have been told time and time again, hydration is key when it comes to weight loss!
 Dehydration can cause appetite dysregulation, a sluggish digestive system, slow metabolism, and low energy levels.
 Put simply, when you are dehydrated, your body isn’t functioning optimally and weight loss will ultimately be impacted.
 Chronic dehydration is very common and it can be influenced by factors such as; air conditioning, caffeine intake and not replenishing water lost through physical exercise.
-Aim for 2-3 liters of water per day and more if you are exercising or are in a hot climate.
+Aim for 2-3 litres of water per day and more if you are exercising or are in a hot climate.
 If you struggle to drink water on its own, try adding berries or lemon juice to add a touch of zing.

-Our Naturopath Dr. Estelle has helped many clients lose weight with natural and efficient protocols Call us on 0800 345 999 to see if Dr. Estelle can help you.
+Our Naturopath Dr. Estelle has helped many clients lose weight with natural and efficient protocols Call us on 0800 345 999 to see if Dr Estelle can help you.